esciencecenter-digital-skills/Natural-language-processing/episodes/episode02.md

 word
 ```

-# Break

-# Using a spacy pipeline to analyse texts
+## Using a spacy pipeline to analyse texts
 Before the break we did a number of preprocessing steps to get the sentence tokens and word tokens.
 We took the following steps:

 - We loaded the corpus into one long string and selected the part of the string that we wanted to analyse, which is the first story